Will sky gardens take over US buildings? - Nokristart - Learn Everyday

 Will sky gardens take over US buildings?

-Cities are under pressure to find new ways to include green space due to continued urban growth.
+Due to continued urban growth, cities are under pressure to find new ways to include green space.
 In addition to allowing residents to relax outside, this also helps to control air pollution, stormwater runoff, and general environmental quality.

 Green roofs and sizable, ground-level gardens are the main ways developers are incorporating this trend into projects today in North America.
-Green roofs can improve a building's insulation, resulting in lower energy costs.
-Additionally, a thick layer of vegetation can keep sewer systems from being overloaded during heavy downpours.
-Many local governments even give tax breaks to property owners who include such features.
+Green roofs can improve a building's insulation, lowering energy costs.
+Additionally, a thick layer of vegetation can keep sewer systems from overloading during heavy downpours.
+Many local governments even give tax breaks to property owners with such features.

 In other parts of the world, especially those with tropical climates, vegetation is climbing the structure.
 These plant-filled crevices in highrises add more green space to crowded cities.
-Although they are gaining popularity outside of that area, it is still unclear whether they will establish themselves in the United States.
+Although they are gaining popularity outside of that area, whether they will establish themselves in the United States is still being determined.

 What is a sky garden?

 Singapore encourages building owners to add vegetation to their designs.
-The Green Mark building certification, which is similar to LEED but is tailored to the significant air-cooling needs of buildings in the tropics and subtropics, is required for new construction in Singapore.
-The Skyrise Greenery Incentive Scheme, which provides funding for such projects, and the Landscaping for Urban Spaces and High-Rise program, which coordinates numerous such initiatives in Singapore, are additional initiatives.
+The Green Mark building certification, similar to LEED but tailored to the significant air-cooling needs of buildings in the tropics and subtropics, is required for new construction in Singapore.
+The Skyrise Greenery Incentive Scheme, which provides funding for such projects, and the Landscaping for Urban Spaces and Highrise program, which coordinates numerous such initiatives in Singapore, are additional initiatives.

-The resulting gardens provide community space for locals who are used to multigenerational living, frequently in apartment-style accommodations, in addition to their environmental benefits, according to Johnson.
+According to Johnson, the resulting gardens provide community space for locals who are used to multigenerational living, frequently in apartment-style accommodations, in addition to their environmental benefits.
 Elevated gardens also offer a cross-breeze opportunity, which means less air conditioning space.
-That presents the possibility of energy savings in a hot and muggy climate all year long.
+That presents the possibility of energy savings in a hot and muggy climate all year.

 Would this work here?